Contact

 * Mandatory field

-Whether you want to sell or buy a house or a condominium - the land register contains the information you need.
-This includes, for example, the name of the owner, the exact location and size of the property, any debts and existing mortgages as well as possible restrictions such as rights of way.
-As an authorized person, you can request an extract from the land register at any time.
+Would you like to sell or buy a house or condominium?
+The land register and the respective land register entry contain a lot of important information.
+It is not just the name of the owner and the exact location and size of the property that are important.
+Any encumbrances due to debts, existing mortgages and possible restrictions such as rights of way are also important.
+Only authorized persons can request an extract from the land register or have a land register entry made.

-The Land Register Ordinance Act (GBO) forms the basis for keeping the land register.
+The basis for keeping the land register is the Land Register Ordinance Act (GBO).
 Responsibility for its administration lies with the local land registry offices, which are usually attached to the respective district courts.
-Each land registry is responsible for making all entries conscientiously and keeping the register up to date at all times.
+The offices are responsible for conscientiously making every land register entry and keeping the register up to date at all times.

 The term "land register" can be somewhat misleading, as it is not a bound book, but a collection of individual land register pages.
-For some years now, all land registries have been digitizing the land register by scanning it, so that the structure and content remain unchanged in the electronic version.
+As a decentralized register system, it is kept, as already mentioned, by the individual offices for each municipality or land register district.
+Numerous land register pages exist within this register.
+For some years now, the digitization of the collections has been driven forward using scanners.
+The structure and content of the land register entries remain unchanged in the electronic version.

-The structure of the land register is always the same and is divided into five sections.
-These are
+The structure of a land register sheet is always the same and is divided into five sections:

 1